ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     ![](/images/Deploying_DC_vEdge1/10_storage_next.PNG)
 9. Populate the VM Networks as per the table given at the start of this section (or reference the image below)

+    {% include important.html content="Please make sure that these look exactly as shown below" %}

     ![](/images/Deploying_DC_vEdge1/11_populatevmnetworks_referenceipschema.PNG)
 10. Click on **Finish** to deploy your DC-vEdge1 VM